Generalized Kahler Taub-NUTs and Two Exceptional Instantons

 The first step is choosing better isothermal coordinates on $\Sigma^2$.
 We change to {\it quadratic normal coordinates} $u$, $v$ via the fourth-degree polynomial transitions

 which is a diffeomorphism of the first quadrant to itself.
 The $N^4$ metric expressed in $(u,v,\theta_1,\theta_2)$ coordinates is

 where the matrix $(G^{ij})$ is a function of $u$, $v$ the parameter $k$, and the scale factor $M$, but whose particular form is unimportant just now (we write it down in (\ref{EqnMetricInUV})).
 In these coordinates we see $M$ explicitly as a scale parameter.

-In Section \ref{SectionBlowDownLimits} where we explore blowdowns of our metrics, we find that the Killing field $\mathcal{X}=(1-k)\mathcal{X}_1-(1+k)\mathcal{X}_2$ is everywhere an eigenvector of $G_{ij}d\theta^i\otimes{d}\theta_j$, and asymptotically is precisely an eigenvector.
+In Section \ref{SectionBlowDownLimits} where we explore blowdowns of our metrics, we find that the symplectomorphic Killing field $\mathcal{X}=(1-k)\mathcal{X}^1-(1+k)\mathcal{X}^2$ is nearly an eigenvector of $G^{ij}d\theta_i\otimes{d}\theta_j$, and asymptotically is precisely an eigenvector.
 The corresponding eigenvalue asymptotically approaches a multiple of $1/M$.
-The field $\mathcal{X}$ is the collapsing field at infinity, in the sense of Cheeger-Gromov collapsing theory \cite{CG1}.
-The three remaining eigendirections of the metric are not represented by Killing fields, and their corresponding eigenvalues grow linearly with distance, reflecting the fact that the manifold's asymptotic volume growth is cubic.
+The field $\mathcal{X}$ is the collapsing field at infinity in the sense of Cheeger-Gromov collapsing theory \cite{CG1}.
+The three remaining eigenvalues of $g_4$ asymptotically grow linearly with distance, reflecting the fact that the manifold's asymptotic volume growth is cubic.

-To find parametrized geodesics from the origin, we use the form of the metric in (\ref{EqnNewCoordsMetric}) and a separation method to solve the Eikonal equation $|\nabla{S}|=1$ {\it explicitly} in a certain variety of cases.
+To find parametrized geodesics from the origin $(u,v)=(0,0)$, we use the form of the metric in (\ref{EqnNewCoordsMetric}) and a separation method to solve the Eikonal equation $|\nabla{S}|=1$ explicitly in a certain variety of cases.
 Characteristic curves of any Eikonal equation are geodesics, as any function satisfying $|\nabla{}S|=1$ is a distance function, and we find enough of these characteristics to allow explicit parametrization of all geodesics based at the origin.
-Thus we can explicitly compute the polytope metric in exponential polar coordinates (equation (\ref{EqnMetricInPolar})), and explicitly compute the key asymptotic properties.
+From this we explicitly compute the polytope metric in exponential polar coordinates (equation (\ref{EqnMetricInPolar})), and then compute the key asymptotic quantities.